 1.51 For an LDNO the Required Capacity (expressed in kVA) is the Maximum Capacity to be provided at the boundary between the LDNO’s distribution network and our Distribution System.
 This value will be agreed with us and stated in the Bilateral Connection Agreement for the relevant embedded network.

 1.52 When a connection is provided to an LDNO the take-up of capacity may grow over a period of time as the site develops and individual customers are connected.
-In such circumstances the Bilateral Connection Agreement shall include a phased Required Capacity based on the Development Phase Not Used
+In such circumstances the Bilateral Connection Agreement shall include a phased Required Capacity based on the Development Phase

 1.53 During the Development Phase a review may be undertaken annually on the anniversary of the Energisation of the embedded network.
 Any unused capacity identified in such review may be released for use by other customers and Maximum Capacity reduced to an agreed level within the Bilateral Connection Agreement.
-Not used

 1.54 The Required Capacity agreed with us as being required at the end of the Development Phase shall be used to determine the Required Capacity for determination of the Cost Apportionment Factors where applicable.